Lelia A. VanHoose, Chair

 Ladeidra N. Jones began her career working at the Woodford County Detention Center.
 She later worked as a Probation and Parole Officer in District 9 (Lexington, KY).
 She also has years of clinical experience in the field of Substance Abuse working at Fayette County Drug Court and Kentucky Department of Corrections (SAP).
 Ms. Jones received a B.A. in Criminal Justice from Kentucky State University and an M.B.A. from Midway University.
 She received her initial temporary certification in alcohol and drug counseling in 2015.
 Ms. Jones was appointed to the Parole Board on January 17, 2019.

-Caroline Mudd, Parole Board Member
+Robert Powers, Parole Board Member

 Patty Wininger, Parole Board Member